GRG127/GRG127/README.md

 # 👋 Hi, I'm Ganga!

-I'm a Ganga Raghu, an Information Science student based in Bangalore.
+I'm Ganga Raghu, an Information Science student based in Bangalore.

 ## 🧠 About Me